francescobozzo/asa_project/report/02-deliveroo.md

 ![An example of grid map with different parcels and agents.](./images/grid-map.png){ width=250px #fig:grid-map}

-The agent has can move up, down, left, and right.
-It can pass through parcels and delivery zones but it is blocked by other agents that can be play the game at the same time.
+The agent can move up, down, left, and right.
+It can pass through parcels and delivery zones but it is blocked by other agents that can play the game at the same time.

 Multiple parcels can be carried by one agent, and the value of them continues to decrease

 The agent can sense other agents and parcels, respectively within two well defined radiuses.

-There are several parameters associated to the environment:
+There are several parameters associated to the environment associated to various game elements:

-- *parcel tick*: frequency of parcels' values decrease;
-- *movement speed*: time required for an agent's move;
-- *parcel value and density*: maximum number of parcels allowed in the map and associated starting value amplitude.
-- qui in generale aggiungerei principalmente quelli che poi sono piu' interessanti per la nostra spiegatzione nelle pagine dopo.
+- *parcel*: generation internal, reward decay, maximum number, and variance;
+- *player movement*: steps number and speed;
+- *agent*: amount and speed;
+- *sensing*: parcel and agent sensing radius;
+- *game clock*.

-Given all the customizable parameters and the size of the map, the number of different game scenarios are huge.
+Given all the customizable parameters and the size of the map, the number of different combinations is huge.
 An agent must be well developed in order to be able to act in all of them, both alone or cooperating with other agents.

 There are two main strategies that can be employed for the solution of the game: